Miercurea Ciuc, Romania Hero Image

 Regus Cluj The Office$200Located in Cluj-Napoca, a larger city near Miercurea Ciuc, Regus offers a professional environment with private offices and coworking spaces.
 It provides reliable internet, meeting rooms, and administrative support, suitable for those needing a more structured workspace.

 Planning to live in Miercurea Ciuc long-term?
-Romania Digital Nomad Visa lets remote workers live legally in Romania.
+Romania Digital Nomad Visa lets remote workers live legally with a minimum income of $3,700/month.

 View full requirements →